Health & Safety

 What To Do In An Emergency

 NAU students have 24-hour access to a phone line that they can call anytime they are experiencing an emergency.
-Each student is provided with a wallet-sized card that includes this number along with the contact information of all staff within the Office of Education Abroad.
+Each student is provided with a wallet-sized card that includes this number along with the contact information of all staff within the Office of Study Abroad.

 24 Hour Emergency Line: 001-602-234-9105